Mjz86/String/rope_paper.md

   };
 };

-// this is somewhat similar to implementation of standard any, but the v table
+// Similar to std::any, but the vtable includes a subrange iteration
-// has an extra subrange iteration function that calls a slice view functor,
+// function that calls a slice view functor and an allocator reference
-// and an allocator reference along side the "void*".
-Basically like this but
+// alongside the "void*".
+Effectively:
-// not with a standard function, but a no allocation stack version of it):
-// void iterate ( const Lazy&obj, std::function<void( string_view slice)>
+// `void iterate ( const Lazy&obj, std::function<void( string_view slice)> callback);`
-// callback); i used a trick to get the same functionality of void* ,
-// basically an empty base class called void_struct_t is used as a workaround. struct Lazy {
+// A trick with an empty base class `void_struct_t` emulates `void*` struct Lazy {
   size_t length;
   size_t offset;
   lazy_Vtable *vtable;
-  union lazy_storage; // with  size of max(64-32,16)
+  union lazy_storage; // Size of max(64-32,16)
 };

 struct root {